 Are There Other Health Benefits to Massage?

-Besides being excellent for the active athlete, massage is also used to treat a number of health disorders.
-The pathways we described earlier (endorphins, brain activation, gene level changes, etc.) help explain why massage is good for you.
+Besides being excellent for the active athlete, massage is also used to treat several health disorders.
+The pathways we described earlier ― endorphins, brain activation, gene-level changes and so on ― help explain why massage is good for you.
 Still, other mechanisms continue to be studied.
-The range of benefits is actually quite extensive.
+The range of benefits is quite extensive.
 Here’s a partial list:

-1. Alleviates anxiety and depression – As mentioned, massage makes you feel good emotionally.
+- Alleviates anxiety and depression: As mentioned, massage makes you feel good emotionally.
 Other supporting evidence shows massage lowers levels of the stress hormone cortisol.

-2. Lowers inflammation – The gene expression level study shows how this works after exercise.
+- Lowers inflammation: The gene expression level study shows how this works after exercise.
 This might mean people who experience muscle inflammation for other reasons might benefit from massage too.

-3. Helps low back and arthritis pain – Everybody knows massage reduces muscle pain, but did you know the benefits can last up to six months?
+- Helps low back and arthritis pain: Everybody knows massage reduces muscle pain but did you know the benefits can last up to six months?
 That’s what researchers at the Group Health Research Institute found after participants received massage therapy for 10 weeks.
-Also, a Yale University study discovered that massage can help reduce knee arthritis pain.
+Also, a Yale University study discovered that massage could help reduce knee arthritis pain.

-4. Reduces chronic pain – One study showed that massage helped chronic pain sufferers where other therapies had failed to improve symptoms.
+- Reduces chronic pain: One study showed that massage helped chronic pain sufferers where other therapies had failed to improve symptoms.

-5. Improves relaxation – Another reason why massage helps relaxation is related to sleep.
-According to research, deep sleep delta waves are increased during massage.
+- Improves relaxation: Another reason why massage helps relaxation is related to sleep.
+According to research, deep sleep delta waves are increased during a massage.

-7. Prevents migraines – Massage therapy can lead to fewer distress symptoms, less pain, more headache free days, and fewer sleep problems.
+- Prevents migraines: Massage therapy can lead to fewer distress symptoms, less pain, more headache-free days and fewer sleep problems.
 Some of this might be due to an increase in serotonin levels.

-8. Reduces blood pressure – In one study, adults who had been diagnosed as hypertensive received ten 30 minute massage sessions over five weeks.
-Over the course of the study, participant blood pressure decreased.
+- Reduces blood pressure: In one study, adults who had been diagnosed as hypertensive received 10 30-minute massage sessions over five weeks.
+During the study, participant blood pressure decreased.

-9. Helps pregnancy – A research study reported that for pregnant women massage helped improve mood and sleep while decreasing back pain.
+- Helps pregnancy: A research study reported that for pregnant women, massage helped improve mood and sleep while decreasing back pain.

 Can Massage Make You Superhuman?